 To search for government and university sources specifically, use "site:.gov" or "site:.edu" in your search terms.
 For example: “canning salsa site:.edu”.

 Don’t use recipes from blogs and sites that use short cuts or original untested recipes, or that change or alter research tested recipes.

 Home canning tomatoes is a great way to preserve them for later use.
 Proper methods, choice ingredients and awareness of acidity levels are critical to a safe home-canned product.

 Directions and processing times for tomatoes and tomato products were re-evaluated for safety in the late 1980s.
 The updated directions were published in 1994 in the USDA Complete Guide to Home Canning.
 For safety sake, be sure to use a research tested recipe dated 1994 or newer.
 Select a recipe for the tomato product you are canning and follow all instructions exactly.

 The National Center for Home Food Preservation Canning Tomatoes and Tomato Products lists over 15 options for home-canning tomatoes.
 Each recipe has specific directions on preparing the tomatoes, filling the jars and processing time.

 Choose fresh, vine-ripened tomatoes that are at their peak ripeness.
 Over-ripe tomatoes are less acidic.
 The acidity level in tomatoes varies throughout the growing season.
 Tomatoes reach their highest acidity when they are still green and decrease in acidity until they reach their lowest acidity as they mature.

-Canning is NOT a way to use damaged tomatoes or those from dead or frost-killed vines.
-These tomatoes may have extra pathogens.
-The canning process time may not be enough to kill extra organisms.
+Do not can damaged tomatoes or those from dead or frost-killed vines.
+These tomatoes may have harmful pathogens.
+The canning process time may not be enough to kill disease organisms.
 This could lead to a product that spoils and is unsafe to eat.